 Baldwin Run – The wooded area at the intersection of Marietta Road and State Route 188 is said to be haunted by the spirits of those killed at an inn that once occupied the site.
 A reformed pirate named John Baldwin built the inn in the early 1800s.
 Travelers often stopped there on their way to and from the farm market.
 It was not uncommon for those carrying large sums of money to come up missing after a visit to the inn.
 Many believed John and some accomplices murdered those who were missing and buried them in the woods nearby.
 The inn and the ground it once stood on has been haunted ever since.

-Becks Knob – Part of the Shallenberger State Nature Preserve, Beck’s Knob is said to be haunted by a hermit who lived there in the mid-1800s.
+Becks Knob – About half a mile north of Shallenberger State Nature Preserve, Beck’s Knob is said to be haunted by a hermit who lived there in the mid-1800s.
 He read his Bible every day, but did little else.
 One day the old man climbed to the top of the knob, dug a shallow grave and took his life with a rifle.
 Neighbors found his lifeless body and gave him a proper burial.
 A marker remained at his grave site until it was destroyed by vandals sometime in the 1960s.
 Known as “Hermit On The Knob,” his ghost now carries a lantern as he walks from the knob to Hunters Run.